-Clay Enos refuses to be pigeonholed into any one category of photography.
-From a portrait session with Sting to a print campaign for Red Stag Bourbon or a spontaneous portrait on the street, Clay consistently captures moments that feel both real and transcendent.
-Always spontaneous and edgy, Clay's unique style shines through his commercial, editorial and personal photographs.
+Clay Enos, despite over a decade of working on blockbuster film sets, refuses to be pigeonholed into any one category of photography.
+Movie posters, a far-flung non-profit assignment, or a spontaneous portrait on the street, finds Clay consistently capturing moments that feel both real and transcendent.
+Always spontaneous yet sincere, Clay's unique style shines through his commercial, editorial and personal photographs.

 Clay enjoys the fast pace of shooting on the fly.
-His relaxed style allows him to be creative and resourceful with whatever he is shooting.
-His recent commercial clients include Red Stag Bourbon, Hudson Bay Company, and Warner Brothers.
-He has photographed over 50 popular celebrities Kid Rock and Robert Plant to Jon Hamm.
+His relaxed, jovial style allows him to be creative and resourceful with whatever he is shooting.
+His recent commercial clients include Warner Bros. and the Bloomberg Foundation.

-When Clay is not riding his bicycle on the streets of New York, he is roaming the globe discovering memorable photographs of far away places (49 countries so far).
-Sustainable Harvest Coffee Importers has tapped him to document their innovative development projects worldwide.
-And Tom Ang featured his travel photography in Digital Photography Master Class published by DK.
+When Clay is not riding his bicycle on the streets of New York, he is roaming the globe with his wife, jewelry designer, Kristine Cabanban, making memorable photographs of far away places (50-plus countries).
+He's as happy with an iPhone as with fancier gear.
 He speaks Spanish and French, has no problem traveling coach, and sleeps like a baby on airplanes.

 Clay has a BFA in Film, Photography and Visual Arts from Ithaca College.
 He has studied further with the VII photographers Jim Nachtwey, Gary Knight and Antonin Kratochvil.